 What is care coordination?

-Care coordination is the organization of a patient’s health care activities between two or more participants (often including providers, specialists, and the patient) involved in a patient’s care.
-Organized care is the product of providers exchanging information about a patient’s treatment plan and includes coordinating all necessary resources to provide the optimal health outcome.
-Ultimately, the goals of coordinated care are to improve health outcomes by synchronizing information and lower costs by eliminating redundant tests and procedures.
-A care coordination platform allows providers to quickly and securely share patient records to ensure the best care is provided.
+Care coordination can be defined as the management of a patient’s health care between two or more participants (often including providers, specialists, and the patient) involved in patient care.
+Organized care is the product of providers exchanging information about a patient’s treatment plan.
+This includes coordinating all necessary resources to provide the optimal health outcome.
+Ultimately, the goals of coordinated care are to improve health outcomes by consolidating information, and to lower costs by eliminating redundant tests and procedures.
+A care coordination platform allows providers to quickly and securely share patient records across a care team to ensure the best care is provided.

 In 2006, the Institute for Healthcare Improvement developed a framework used to describe an approach to optimizing the healthcare system.
 This framework is called the Triple Aim.

-The Triple Aim accurately encompasses the benefits of successful care coordination.
-When done well, patients have an improved care experience, better health outcomes, and lower costs.
+The Triple Aim encompasses the benefits of successful care coordination.
+When done well, patients treated with the Triple Aim in mind have improved care experiences, better health outcomes, and lower costs.
 A successful care coordination platform streamlines the care process to include all points on the Triple Aim triangle.

 Essential elements of care coordination